-priate for certain circumstances.
+Both parallel and serial signaling are appropriate for certain circumstances.
 Parallel signaling is faster, since all bits are transmitted simultaneously, but each bit needs its own conductor, which can be expensive.
 Parallel signaling is more likely to be used for internal communications.
 For spanning longer distances, such as to an external device, serial signaling is more appropriate.
 Each bit is sent in turn, so communication is slower, but it also is less expensive, since fewer channels are needed between the devices.

 Most amateur digital communications use serial transmission to minimize cost and complexity.
 The number of channels needed for signaling also depends on the operational mode.
-One channel is required per bit for simplex (one-way, from sender to receiver only) and for half-duplex (two-way communication, but only one person can talk at a time), but two channels per bit are needed for full-duplex (simultaneous communications in both directions).
+One channel is required per bit for simplex (one-way, from sender to receiver only) and for half-duplex (twoway communication, but only one person can talk at a time), but two channels per bit are needed for full-duplex (simultaneous communications in both directions).